mohammedzee1000/ci-firewall/README.md

 ## Pre-requisites

 1. A publically accessible AMQP Message Queue like RabbitMQ.
 This should have a queue set aside to send the build requests
-2. A public facing CI system or any place to download and run the requestor, which will request a build and recieve the result.
-It should be setup appropriately (see below)
+2. A public facing CI system, which preferably allows for secrets for certain secrets (such as remote-build token and amqp URI) or any place to download and run the requestor, which will request a build and recieve the result.
+The requestor should be setup correctly. (see below)
 3. A jenkins (behind your firewall) with rabbitmq-build-trigger [plugin](https://plugins.jenkins.io/rabbitmq-build-trigger/).
 The plugin should be configured to listen on the send queue, which should already exist on the server.
 4. A Jenkins job/project which downloads the worker, and runs it with the appropriate parameters (see below).
 The job should be configured with a set of parameters.